 So the tools and technology to make machines creative and even social are in place but their current application are not used for a social machine.
 Remember that to be social the machine or human must be creative.
 As Dr. Richard Leaky stated: “Humans have the highest social demands of any other animal.”
 For A.I. to be relatable to human beings it must meet the social expectations of humanity.

 The most shocking truth of human reality is that we are a form of biology and as such are driven by the physics that makes the chemistry happen.
 What can and does make us unpredictable in certain ways is how such chemistry can be altered.
 We’re talking about subtle influences such as thermal currents in a brain cell!
-When realizing that qualia of experiences relates to the emotional reactions, we see how important this feature of our brains is.
+When realizing that qualia of experiences relate to emotional reactions, we see how important this feature of our brains is.
 To give a machine something similar as to how it would make decisions based on the emotional reaction it anticipates or has experienced might give some pause to create such a machine.
 After all who wants a car that doesn’t feel like driving you to work on a particular morning?

-So what’s the point to building an emotional machine?
+So what’s the point of building an emotional machine?
 The notion goes towards the objective of our goal and that is to build a machine that can relate to human beings.
 To relate to humans the machine should have emotions or at least mimic the signal patterns that emotions respond to as we interact in the environment.
-Currently those software tools or applications that try to recognize human facial expressions and associate them to words that identify or describe emotions can not relate to humans!
-They are no different than you PC where you type on your keyboard and it responds according to its programming with a specific response.
+Currently, those software tools or applications that try to recognize human facial expressions and associate them to words that identify or describe emotions can not relate to humans!
+They are no different than your PC where you type on your keyboard and it responds according to its programming with a specific response.
 Some think that’s all machines need to do and that humans will then anthropomorphize how the machine responds.
-But such strategies quickly fall into the uncanny valley as the response become very repetitive and many times incoherent.
+But such strategies quickly fall into the uncanny valley as the response becomes very repetitive and many times incoherent.

 Emotions are an enigma and no one has really set in stone what emotions are.
 There are certain chemical signatures such as oxytocin and noradrenaline, endorphin, dopamine, vasopressin and serotonin that are associated with emotions but there are fundamental issues with emotions that haven’t been answered.
 For one an emotion doesn’t come about until after a stimuli is processed and interpreted, yet with animals those very same chemical signatures exist as well, so it would seem that since humanity evolved from ape like animals that process exist apes as well as other mammals.
 Emotions are a matter of interpretation and other animals probably do not interpret such neural signally the way a human does.
 But this gets much more complicated since cultural influence and personal experience can affect the interpretation of the neural signaling as well.
 So emotional experiences are not the same from person to person, there are differences, yet we all believe or argue that emotional interpretation are universal to all humanity.
 To understand emotions we need to monitor neural activity on a connection by connection basis.